0xbirb/tierzero_entraid/README.md

 ### Optional Variables

-To customize the deployment beyond the defaults, you must modify the values in `variables.tf` according to your requirements.
-The following optional variables can be adjusted:
+To customize the deployment beyond the defaults, modify these optional variables in your `terraform.tfvars` file:

 ```hcl
 # Enable/Disable Features